krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Geolocation Routing, you can route traffic based on the requester's location.
 You can configure route 53 records based on Country and Continent.
 In the case of the USA, you can even configure it by State.
 - Geoproximity Routing – Similar to Geolocation, if you have resources in multiple regions, you can route traffic to the nearest location and, optionally, shift traffic from resources in one location to another.
 This allows for more complex traffic shaping; however, Geoproximity requires the use of Traffic Flow, and it involves additional monthly costs (USD 50/month)

+#### How to combine CloudFront, API Gateway caching, and ElastiCache?

+- CloudFront → caches content at edge for global users.
+- API Gateway caching → caches API responses in region, reduces Lambda/RDS calls.
+- ElastiCache → caches frequently accessed DB queries.

+### Combining multiple Route 53 routing policies like latency-based, weighted, and failover

+AWS Route 53 allows one routing policy per record, but you can combine policies using nested records and alias records.
+- Weighted + Failover: You can combine weighted routing with failover by creating multiple records under a failover setup, each with weighted sub-records.
+- Latency + Weighted: You can combine latency-based routing with weighted by creating multiple latency records per region and then applying weighted distribution within the region.

 #### A retail company has connected its on-premises data center to the AWS Cloud via AWS Direct Connect.
 The company wants to be able to resolve Domain Name System (DNS) queries for any resources in the on-premises network from the AWS VPC and also resolve any DNS queries for resources in the AWS VPC from the on-premises network.

 Create an inbound endpoint on Amazon Route 53 Resolver and then DNS resolvers on the on-premises network can forward DNS queries to Amazon Route 53 Resolver via this endpoint